rubemarjrtech/blog-crm/README.md

 #### Getting started
-First, the application should be running successfully.
+First, the application should be running successfully after running the commands docker-compose build and after its finished, docker-compose up.

 Now we need to seed the database with an admin, member, posts and comments:
 - Go to admin.seeder.example and edit the adminData object and save the file